 Value: C:\Program Files\Java\jdk1.6.0_25

 After this, you need to edit the Path variable already present there.
-Just select the Path variable and click on Edit button.
+Just select the Path variable and click on the Edit button.
 In the popup window value section, go to the end and add the following

 ;C:\Program Files\Java\jdk1.6.0_25\bin (The colon is used as a delimiter, so don’t miss that!)